An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

-By theorems~\ref{teo:closegraphs} and~\ref{teo:blowup}, the crossing density of graphs satisfies properties (i) and (ii) in subsection~\ref{sec:estimable}, and it definitely satisfies (iii) as well.
+By theorems~\ref{teo:closegraphs} and~\ref{teo:blowup}, the crossing density of graphs satisfies properties (i) and (ii) in Section~\ref{sec:estimable}, and it clearly satisfies (iii) as well.
 This implies that the crossing density is an estimable graph parameter.
-That the rectilinear crossing density is estimable was already clear to the authors of~\cite{approximatingrect}.
+That the rectilinear crossing density is estimable was already shown in~\cite{approximatingrect}.

 \begin{theorem} The crossing and rectilinear crossing densities are estimable graph parameters.
 As a consequence, there exist two functionals $g$ and $\overline{g}$ on $W_0$ such that $\lim_{n\rightarrow\infty}\mathop{\mathrm{cd}}(G_n)=g(W)$ and $\lim_{n\rightarrow\infty}\overline{\mathop{\mathrm{cd}}}(G_n)=\overline{g}(W)$ whenever $G_1,G_2,\dots$ converges to $W$ and the number of vertices of $G_n$ goes to infinity with $n$. \end{theorem}